taylorbf/IndependentStudyFA15/week1/README.md

 ## Processing.js Template

-In the pjs-template folder, you can find a template for embedding Processing code within a website, using Processing.js.
+In the /pjs-template folder, you can find a template for embedding Processing code within a website, using Processing.js.
+In the folder, you will find:

 #### index.html